 Joyce’s desire is that many people will be blessed through her artwork: through the beauty of the artwork itself; through the scripture references which have become the hallmark of her signature; and through the tithes to her church.
 Her mantra is “When God tells you to paint, then you paint.”

 Joyce lives on the outskirts of Charlotte, NC on Lake Norman.
 She and her husband reside in Sherrills Ford and enjoy boating, water sports, and enjoying the lake with friends.

 I was told out of the blue from a total stranger who knew nothing about my story, that “If God tells you to paint, then you paint!”
 So, I painted…first on wood, then on canvas, and also on the computer.
 I found my style changing from attempting to capture beauty in nature, to beauty through nature.
 And then, I found it – art that is formed by the One through whom everything came into existence.

 My contemporary reactive paintings on metal typically have a nature theme, but the real beauty comes from the effects caused by the reactions between the ingredients used, and the metal which serves as a canvas.
 Water, various chemicals, and acrylic paints are used to start a rusting process.
 Most paintings spend time outside in the elements, before the rust is inhibited and the piece sealed.
 The result is textured and touchable art.

-My desire is for: viewers and owners of my art to be blessed in ways beyond imagination; the scripture verse that is hallmark of my signature to be a blessing to those who take the time to look it up; tithes from my art to honor God; my faith to grow as I trust Him with a process that is not fully within my control; and mostly, for His purposes to be fulfilled.
+My desire is for: viewers and owners of my art to be blessed in ways beyond imagination; the scripture verse that is hallmark of my signature to be a blessing to those who take the time to look it up; tithes from my art to honor God; my faith to grow as I trust Him with a journey that is not fully within my control; and mostly, for His purposes to be fulfilled.